joofio/stream-packages-rep/README.md

-# stream-packages-rep
+# Stream Packages for R
-A curated repository of stream packages for R
+A curated repository of stream packages for R grouped by type.

+### Interface
+*stream